orcfax/docs/docs/FAQ/orcfax_architecture.md

 # Orcfax architecture

+## 1. What are the basic entities in the Orcfax platform?

-## 1. How will data be gathered and published for the free Mainnet price feeds coming in Q2 2023?
+How will data be gathered and published for the free Mainnet price feeds coming in Q2 2023?

 ![Orcfax federated architecture](/img/OrcfaxFederatedMainnetFeeds-ComponentDiagram-v1.jpg)